Total depravity: Theology

-The term "total depravity", as understood in colloquial English, obscures the theological issues involved.
-One cannot simply look at the two words and conjecture upon the extent of the depravity of humanity.
-For example, Reformed and Lutheran theologians have never considered humans to be absent of goodness or unable to do good outwardly as a result of the fall.
+Reformed and Lutheran theologians have never considered humans to be absent of goodness or unable to do good outwardly as a result of the fall.
 People retain the imago Dei, though it has been distorted.

 Total depravity is the fallen state of human beings as a result of original sin.
 The doctrine of total depravity asserts that people are, as a result of the fall, not inclined or even able to love God wholly with heart, mind, and strength, but rather are inclined by nature to serve their own will and desires and reject his rule.
 Even religion and philanthropy are wicked to God because they originate from a selfish human desire and are not done to the glory of God.
-Therefore, in Reformed theology, if God is to save anyone, he must predestine, elect, regenerate and call individuals to salvation since fallen man does not want to, and is indeed incapable of, choosing him.
+Therefore, in Reformed theology, if God is to save anyone, he must predestine, elect, regenerate and call individuals to salvation since fallen humanity does not want to, and is indeed incapable of, choosing him.
 However, in Arminian theology prevenient grace (or "enabling grace") does reach through total depravity to enable people to respond to the salvation offered by God in Jesus Christ.